‘Bridgerton’ Season 3 2024 Release Date, Plot Details, Returning Cast And More

 While the spinoff, Queen Charlotte: A Bridgerton Story, provided a delightful interlude in 2023, the thirst for more Bridgerton drama remains unquenched.
 As Netflix officially confirmed the renewal for both a third and fourth season on April 13, 2021, the excitement among Bridgerton fans is justified.

-Earlier this year, Netflix’s Portugal account had previously leaked December 2023 as the Bridgerton season 3 release date.
+Earlier this year, Netflix’s Portugal account had accidentally leaked December 14 2023 as the Bridgerton season 3 release date.
 However, that post was quickly deleted, with the streaming platform reiterating that no release date has been set for the series yet.

 NOT NETFLIX PORTUGAL LEAKING THE BRIDGERTON SEASON 3 RELEASE DATE 😭😭😭 pic.twitter.com/5L0M0HLKb0